Eshuredd/Rizzistors_COA/README.md

 - [Matplotlib](https://matplotlib.org/)
 ---
 ## How to Use
-1. Have a assembly file named BubbleSort.asm
+1. Have a assembly file

+2. Replace the name of file in main by the assembly file name

-2. type the command python project3.py in the terminal
+3. type the command python project3.py in the terminal

+4. Enter if you want data forwarding or not
 ---